pcaston/OpenPeerPower.github.io/source/_docs/tools/check_config.markdown

 description: "Script to perform a check of the current configuration"
 ---

-Test any changes to your `configuration.yaml` file before launching Home Assistant.
-This script allows you to test changes without the need to restart Home Assistant.
+Test any changes to your `configuration.yaml` file before launching Open Peer Power.
+This script allows you to test changes without the need to restart Open Peer Power.

 ```bash
 $ hass --script check_config